EmmaUche001/EmmaUche001/README.md

 <h1 align="center">Hi 👋, I'm Emmanuel Uchenna</h1>
-<h3 align="center">I am a passionate and result-driven security analyst committed to learning, seeking feedback, and improving technical solutions.</h3>
+<h3 align="center">I am a dedicated and results-oriented security analyst with a strong commitment to continuous learning, seeking feedback, and enhancing technical solutions to strengthen security posture and mitigate risks./h3>

 - 📫 How to reach me **emmanueluchenna.onyeka@gmail.com**